 One of my favorite storage items for math and literacy centers are my 12×12 Iris Boxes!
-These cases are large enough to hold a TON o f center activities.
+These cases are large enough to hold a TON of center activities.
 Plus, with the cute labels I’ve created for you, you can have your centers for kindergarten, first, second, third, fourth, and fifth grade with ease!
-With Iris Boxes and labels, these stored centers will look like decor on your shelfs!
-Check out this link to get these labels for your classroom and learn my 3 Steps to Organizing Your math and literacy centers with ease!
+With Iris Boxes and labels, these stored centers will look like decor on your shelves!
+Check out this link to get these labels for your classroom and learn my 3 Steps to Organizing Your Math and Literacy Centers with ease!

-5: Create an Inventory when Storing Teacher Resources Over Summer
+5: Create an Inventory when Storing Teacher Resources Over the Summer

 Finally, once everything is put away, you need to make an inventory for all of the materials you are storing.
 This should include where you put them.
 By doing this, you’ll keep track of what you have and avoid unnecessary purchases.

-For your classroom library, you can create a spreadsheet telling you all the books you have, their reading levels, and the bin they’re stored in.
+For your classroom library, you can create a spreadsheet with all the books you have, their reading levels, and the bin they’re stored in.
 You can even include a column for notes about each book.
 For example, you might note if a book is a class favorite.

 For your manipulatives and other supplies, make a list of what’s in each bin or box.
 Keep this information in a binder or digital document.
 This way you can refer to your inventory when you’re lesson planning or shopping for new supplies.